“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 Another important PCR ingredient is PCR primers.
 RNA primer governs the replication reaction, normally, however, DNA primers are utilized during PCR instead of RNA primers.
 The Taq DNA polymerase doesn’t have proof-reading activity thus it can’t remove RNA primers.
 Probably, this is the reason, we are using DNA primers in PCR.

 (The RNA primer is replaced during the proofreading activity in the replication which is not possible in the case of Taq DNA Polymerase).
-More detail on DNA replication please read the article: DNA Replication class 1: General process of DNA replication
+For more detail on DNA replication please read the article: DNA Replication class 1: General process of DNA replication

 (The RNA primer is replaced during the proofreading activity in the replication which is not possible in the case of Taq DNA Polymerase).

-The PCR primers are artificially synthesized oligonucleotide sequences of DNA ranging from 18 to 22 bases in length, short DNA sequences which anneals at the single-stranded template DNA at its exact complementary position.
+The PCR primers are artificially synthesized oligonucleotide sequences of DNA ranging from 18 to 22 bases in length, short DNA sequences which anneal at the single-stranded template DNA at its exact complementary position.

 For increasing the efficiency of primers, we should follow proper guidelines while creating primers.
 GC content, melting temperature, length, and primer-complementation capacity of primers are key factors for primer designing.
 For more detail on the primer design guide, read the article: PCR primer design guidelines.